 We have a skills development journey that runs throughout our 4-year programmes.
 In an increasingly competitive employment environment, we offer many opportunities for you to invest in your own personal and professional development and to gain the skills, experience, and confidence that will ensure you are as well prepared as possible to achieve a satisfying and rewarding future.

-Access to peer support, mentoring, coaching and student-led group coaching are only a few examples of the types of support available that enable you to be part of a community where you can proactively concentrate on your skills development, according to your own focus and goals.
+Access to peer support, mentoring with our alumni, strengths-based coaching, and student-led group coaching are only a few examples of the types of support available that enable you to be part of a community where you can proactively concentrate on your skills development, according to your own focus and goals.

 The Edinburgh Award

 With the activities many of you pursue alongside your studies, such as volunteering, part-time work, and getting involved in the University community.